juice49/connect-4/README.md

 ## Todo

-- Implement a `placeCounter` function that produces a new game state with a given players counter dropped on a given column.
+- Implement a `placeCounter` function that produces a new game state with a given player's counter dropped on a given column.

 ## Ideas